-Joan Macy School is a specialized, non-public school for at-risk adolescent students who are placed with us by their local school districts.
+Joan Macy School is a specialized, non-public school for at-risk students grades 1-12, who are placed with us by their local school districts.
 Practical instructional skills are integrated into the classroom experience to promote the knowledge and skills necessary to succeed in society today.
 Students follow school district graduation requirements, with special guidance for those behind schedule.
 We also offer exposure to community activities such as field trips, dual enrollment, regional occupational programs, and full mainstreaming back to public school as appropriate.

 We offer individual and crisis counseling, behavior management training, social skills training, transitional and vocational training, speech and language therapy, door-to-door transportations, healthy living and physical education, and one-to-one services.